MarioLisbona/CA-T2A2-API-Webserver/README.md

 <img src="./docs/kanban-columns.png" width='900' alt="kanban columns">

 I set Work In Progress limits (WIP's) on the columns to track how many tasks where in each stage of the project.
-Once the kanban board was setup i would move tasks or tickets from the backlog column into the todo until that was full.
+Once the kanban board was setup I would move tasks or tickets from the backlog column into the todo until that was full.
 At this stage i would give each ticket a date for the work to be completed by.
 Then i would take a task/tasks fro To Do and place it in the Doing column and then begin on the task.
 I added checklists for the more complicated tasks to keep track of each sub-task that would need to be completed before that ticket could be moved to the testing and Done columns.

 If any completed features needed refactoring or their scope changed, then i would move the ticket back to the To Do column, adjust the checklists, date and the process would start again for that task.